neurall/gate_is_all_you_need/readme.md

 This basic idea spawned in my head when relatively recently when I watched a recent discovery by blue brain folks. that some real biological dendrites fire to axons only when two simultaneous inputs to them fired at the same time.

+I.e they kinda worked like logical AND gate. there was correlation detection built-in single connection plus what is more important time played role as oposed to our current architectures.

+I.e what if dendrited do logic like if this and 10s later that ?

-I.e they kinda worked like logical AND gate.
-Plus what is more important there was correlation detection per two dendrite connections in one neuron and one axon/neuron has a houndreds of them in
+And in one neuron and one axon/neuron has a houndreds of them in

 In reality, one neuron can be a pretty dense state machine?
 That would also explain how bio can do so much complex logic with so few neurons/layers.
 So I started this repo hoping to create simple nn but with logic gates behind weights.